-Furthermore, I explore various explanations for the high performance of writing options on pharmaceuticals.
-In line with Andreou et al. (2024), I document a high demand for options on pharmaceuticals, most likely due to their unique lottery-like features related to news on drug development and clinical trials.
-Option investors tend to overreact to positive jumps in pharmaceutical stocks, resulting in overvaluation of these options.
-In addition, the risk of price $\overline{f^{\text{PHARMA}}}$ are higher during the second sample half.

-jumps related to drug development and trials is hard to predict and quantify with historical return data, possibly demanding a risk premium earned by option writers for being short in these contracts.
+on pharmaceuticals, most likely due to their unique lottery-like features related to news on drug development and clinical trials.
+Option investors tend to overreact to positive jumps in pharmaceutical stocks, leading to the overvaluation of these options.
+In addition, the risk of price jumps related to drug development and trials is difficult to predict and quantify using historical return data, possibly demanding a risk premium earned by option writers for being short in these contracts.
 Finally, the returns on writing pharmaceutical options display distinct time series patterns linked to the bubble in biotechnology stocks in the early 2000s and increased demand for lottery options since 2020, with the former providing an explanations why the returns of the pharmaceutical option factor are not captured by risk factors such as the ex-ante volatility risk premium.
 My findings contribute to understanding return patterns in the cross-section of equity options and highlight that the abnormal returns of some option strategies are primarily due to the abnormality of options on pharmaceuticals.